Kycklingris/portfolio/projects/riftbreaker.md

 %}

 # Player weapons
-Counter strike style repeatable recoil resets after a specified amount of time; it is fully customizable without touching any code.
+Repeatable recoil resets after a specified amount of time; it is fully customizable without touching any code.

 {% include preload_img.html
   src="/assets/projects/riftbreaker/spray_patterns.gif"
   aspect_ratio="549/309"
-  alt="Gif showing counter strike style recoil patterns"
+  alt="Gif showing repeatable recoil patterns"
 %}

 The animations are easily customizable and allows for both *one bullet at a time* and magazine based reloads.